bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/ivyProjectView.rst

-      If Axon Ivy artifacts (such as User Dialogs, Processes or Data Classes) are moved, then the wizard will show an overview of the references (e.g. calls to sub processes) that might be broken by the operation.
+      If Axon Ivy artifacts (such as User Dialogs, Processes or Data Classes) are moved, then the wizard will show an overview of the references (e.g., calls to sub processes) that might be broken by the operation.

 -  *Copy* - Copies the selected resource(s) to the clipboard